AliElDerawi/Popular-Movie-S1/README.md

-# Popular Movie Stage 01:
+# Popular Movie Stage 01 & 02:

-Popular Movie Stage 01 is an app for movies fans , it has been developed for **Google Android NanoDegree Program**.
+Popular Movie Stage 01 & 02 is an app for movies fans , it has been developed for **Google Android NanoDegree Program**.
 Main features of this realese are:
 * Abllitiy to show Top Rated Movies | Most Popular Movies with their Poster.
-* Ability to read more information about available films include (Title, Rating, Release Date , Overview ).
+* Ability to read more information about available films include (Title, Rating, Release Date , Overview , Trailers, and Reviews ).
+* Ability to movies to Favourite list, and so read it's detail ofline anytime.
+* Ability to watch officail trailers for a movie in YouTube inside the app.
+* Ability to read reviews for a movie inside by a browser inside the app (WebView).

 What External library used: